-++When I use “they and Koreans” in this post.
-I basically mean ‘me and my family too.’
+++When I use “they and South Koreans” in this post.
+I mean ‘me and my family too.’
 As I’ve been in Korea for half my life… We also kept this article on the healthy side of things.
 If you want to learn more about Korean Snacks and Korean Beers please read my older posts.

 I’m a dad too…I know that introducing ‘new’ styles of foods at home is not easy but it all starts with the parents.
 If you do something unique and yummy with the Korean ingredients shown below, your kids will embrace ‘that’ something new.